shovon58/ethicalux-security/EthicalUX.md

 Note:
 The late social critic Paul Goodman wrote about technology in the broadest sense of "knowledge applied to practical ends," in other words, design.
 Design solutions, designed services, designed products and tools.
 And creating those things, he argued, involved moral choices first and foremost.
 Because as we create new things, we are shaping the kinds of experiences, and therefore the kinds of choices and lives, that users of our designs will face.

-Neither the Puritans nor the Native Americans were trying very hard to be innovative here.
-To the best of our knowledge, no one held an ideation session with post it notes in a moldering wig wam or drafty shack in Eastern Massachussets.
-These solutions to a problem were designed based on each groups most closely held values.
-Those values were never explicitly examined or questioned, and the soutions were not examined for potentially disasterous consequences.

 -----